A Recipe from The Victorian Kitchen for St Catherine’s Day

 25th November is St. Catherine’s Day and she is the patron saint of lacemakers.
-On this day special rituals happened and special food was cooked . . . . but more of these later.
-Remember the saying at the start of this piece!
+On this day special rituals happened and special food was cooked.

 So, who exactly was Catherine of Alexandria?
 Well, there are numerous legends and stories about her.
 The generally held view is that she was a Christian and was martyred for her faith on a spiked wheel by order of a Roman Emperor around 310AD.
 Whatever the truth, if there is one, she is certainly a very busy saint!
 Not only does she look after lacemakers but she has a firework named after her and the round windows in many churches are often called Catherine Windows.
 As if this were not enough, she is also the patron saint of spinners, rope makers, wheel-rights, milliners, knife sharpeners and is the protector of young unmarried women!

 On this day, centuries later, another Catherine was feted.
 This was Catherine of Aragon, first wife of Henry VIII.
-It was while she was ‘imprisoned’ at Ampthill in Bedfordshire that she heard of the plight of the lacemakers – they were starving.
+It was while she was ‘imprisoned’ at Ampthill in Bedfordshire, so the story goes, that she heard of the plight of the lacemakers – they were starving.
 The story continues that to help them she ordered all of her lace to be burnt so that new had to be bought, thus saving the local lacemakers and their cottage industry.

 The celebrations for St Catherine’s feast day actually started the evening before the big day.
 Traditionally on that eve the candle block and the glass globes were washed in readiness for them being used on the first work day following the feast.